nianswe/photoblog/README.md

 # Design and Structure

 The layout and design of this site was kept basic and simple.
-Minimal color was used to keep it simple.
+Minimal colour was used to keep it simple.

 ## Kanban Boards